kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## Tokens, Not Words

-Models process tokens, not words.
+Models process tokens, not words
-Tokens are chunks of text, sometimes whole words, sometimes fragments.
+Tokens are chunks of text, sometimes whole words, sometimes fragments
 "Understanding" = converting tokens into embeddings, reasoning over them, and predicting the next token

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.